Skip to content

 £0.003 per stream vs £8 per ticket

 Spotify pays roughly £0.003 per stream to rights-holders.
 A UK gig ticket pays £8-15, plus merch, plus mailing-list growth, plus rebookable relationship.
-One local fan at a gig is worth ~3,000 passive streams.
+One local fan at a gig is worth around 3,000 passive streams.

 Source: Spotify Loud and Clear 2026